-The literature search process was carried out from May to June 2024 and developed based on Web of Science, Scopus, PubMed, Lilacs, Ebsco, Scielo, and Google Scholar, covering scientific articles from various periods to the present day.
-The descriptors (MeSH Terms) were used: "Bariatric surgery.
-Nutritional management.
-Metabolic deficit.
+The literature search process was carried out from August to October 2024 and developed based on Web of Science, Scopus, PubMed, Lilacs, Ebsco, Scielo, and Google Scholar, covering scientific articles from various periods to the present day.
+The following descriptors (DeCS /MeSH Terms) were used: "Nutrology.
 Nutrients.
-Vitamins" (in English: Bariatric surgery.
-Nutritional management.
-Metabolic deficit.
-Nutrients.
-Vitamins), and using the Boolean "and" between MeSH terms and "or" between historical findings.
+Bariatric surgery.
+Metabolic management", and using the Boolean "and" between MeSH terms and "or" between historical findings.